WWE News: John Cena Proposes To Nikki Bella In The Ring At ‘WrestleMania 33’

 For those wondering, it certainly did appear as if he wrestled that entire match against The Miz and Maryse with the ring in his pocket.
 Whatever the case may be, Nikki Bella did say “yes” to accept John Cena’s proposal and the two are now engaged to be married.

-As news of the proposal started making the social media rounds, messages of congratulations began coming from all over the place and from numerous people.
+As news of the proposal started making the social media rounds, messages of congratulations began popping up from all over the place and from numerous people.

 CONGRATS Nikki @BellaTwins & @JohnCena! ❤️❤️❤️We hear wedding bells???????????????? #truelove #Wrestlemania #happytears